vanus-labs/docs/content/vanus-connect/connector-guides/sink/outlook/setup.md

 ### Complete Set Up

 :::note
-This is a general instruction on how to complete event subscription and configure your connection settings in Vanus AI, which can be applied to any source pairing.
+This is a general instruction on how to complete event subscription and configure your connection settings in Vanus Connect, which can be applied to any source pairing.
 :::

 1. Compose your **Subject**①, specify the recipient's **email address**②, and type in the **Content**③ you want to send.